 Notes: For each dataset, we compute the percent of working individuals who worked full days at home during the survey's reference period.
 For the AHTUS and ACS, if an individual reports usually working from home, we mark them as working from home 100% of the time.
-In SWAA we compute the percent of full paid days at home to account for a hybrid work schedule.
+In SWAA we compute the percent of full paid days at home to account for a hybrid work schedule, and calculate monthly averages.
+We report those monthly values in 2020 and combine them into yearly averages from 2021 onwards.
 Then we plot each percentage on the vertical axis.
 We re-weight the sample of US residents aged 20 to 64 earning \$20,000 or more in 2019 dollars to overall population shares.
-We impute the September 2023 data point as the average of August and October due to data quality issues.
+We impute the September 2023 data value as the average of August and October due to data quality issues.